11 Accessing Data

 glimpse()

-The glimpse() function, which creates one output row per variable, shows that we’ve indeed imported the data directly from Google Sheets:
+The glimpse() function, which creates one output row per variable, shows that you’ve successfully imported the data directly from Google Sheets:

-Once we have the data in R, we can use the same workflow we always do when creating reports with R Markdown.
+Once you have the data in R, you can use the same workflow you’ve been using to create reports with R Markdown.

 Using the Data in R Markdown